analogouscircuit/pycarfac/README.md

 # pycarfac: A Cython wrapper for the ccarfac library

 This is just a Cython wrapper for [ccarfac](https://github.com/analogouscircuit/ccarfac), a simple C implementation of Richard Lyon's CARFAC model of the auditory periphery.
-The python wrapping makes the library suitable for use in, for example, machine learning data processing pipelines.
+The Python wrapping makes the library suitable for use in, for example, machine learning data processing pipelines.

 There is a simple makefile, tested on x86 Linux (requires Cython and C compliation framework).
 Note that you